anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: For beautiful eyes, look for the good in others; for beautiful lips, speak only words of kindness; and for poise, walk with the knowledge that you are never alone.
+Quote: You have enemies?
+Good.
+That means you've stood up for something, sometime in your life.

-By: Audrey Hepburn
+By: Winston Churchill